Make-or-break EDF restructuring talks seen concluding in March: sources

-PARIS (Reuters) - Negotiations between Paris and Brussels over an overhaul of state-controlled power group EDF are entering a final stage, with an outcome expected by the end of March, two union sources and a third person familiar with the discussions said.
+PARIS (Reuters) - Talks between Paris and Brussels over an overhaul of French state-controlled power group EDF are entering a final stage, with an outcome expected by the end of March, two union sources and a third person familiar with the discussions said.

 France and the European Commission have been wrangling over a planned reform of the utility and its nuclear arm for months, in a restructuring dubbed “Project Hercules” and partly aimed at helping the indebted group better cover its costs.